Go to the Staff section

 Annual programme review

-19.12 All collaborative provision is subject to the University’s annual programme review requirements, as set out in the Quality & Standards Handbook: chapter 3 (further information about the process for collaborative partnerships, and the reporting templates, can be found in section 4).
+19.12 All collaborative provision is subject to the University’s annual programme review requirements, as set out in the Quality & Standards Handbook: chapter 3 (further information about the process for collaborative partnerships, and the reporting templates, can be found in section 4 of this chapter).
 Annual review is the point in the year at which programme teams should reflect on the effectiveness of delivery arrangements as set out in the Operations Manual, and the risk register should be reviewed and updated at the same time (see 19.14 below).

 Monitoring and review of risk register and action plans

 19.13 The implementation of all actions within risk improvement plans must be monitored and confirmed by updating the ‘Status’ field.
-Plans should be updated by the Liaison Manager and monitored by the Faculty Executive (for business/financial risks), or the Faculty AESC (for risks relating to programme delivery).
+Plans should be updated by the Liaison Manager and monitored by the Faculty Executive (for business/financial risks), or the Faculty AESC (for risks relating to academic delivery).
 The minimum expectation is for the plans to be updated at least once during the first year and as part of the annual review process.
-However, depending on the nature of the actions and the overall risk profile, more frequent updates may be necessary.
+However, depending on the nature and timing of the actions, and the overall risk profile, more frequent updates may be necessary.
 If there is an increase in the level of risk, for example, because insufficient progress is being made on actions, this should be reported to LPAG (via the ADSD) or CPSC (via the ADSE), depending on the nature of the risk.
 LPAG may indicate that they wish to receive updates on action plans for specific risks, at the point at which they give approval for a partnership, if they feel it is necessary.

 19.14 At each annual programme review, the risk register should be reviewed by the Liaison Manager, with assistance from the ADSE, ADSD, and the Faculty Head of Finance & Planning.
 At this point in the year: